sreeramvasu/AssignmentTryout/server_integration/README.md

 - Use the buyer credentials to buy the book - **sreeram.vasudevan-buyer@gmail.com**
 - Try a checkout with Paypal

+## Testing the negative case scenario - NEW!
+In order to test the negative case scenario, for `INSTRUMENT_DECLINED`, check the _Try negative test_ option and make a payment using the Paypal button and Paypal credits.
+Use a business sandbox account, with Negative testing enabled in the settings.

 ## Issues encountered
 In the `server.js`, the request body is not captured by the execute-payment in `onAuthorize`, so the **paymentID** and **payerID** are being passed as query parameters instead.
 This could be an issue with the Paypal button API